bsiegal/ShapeEquate/README.md

 Shape Equate
 ==================================================

 This is a math game for kids created with [Paper.js](http://paperjs.org/).
 It can be played using any HTML5 browser and works well on an iPad, especially when held in landscape position.
 This project has examples of how to create shapes -- using pre-defined shaped paths or manually creating them with lines and/or curves.
 It also has simple examples of using text, group, handling mouse events, cloning, rotating, changing position, scaling, animating movement, and integrating JavaScript code outside of PaperScript with PaperScript.
-Also, it has an example of using HTML5 audio tag for sound effects, which are suppressed because they are too slow on the iPad..
+Also, it has an example of using HTML5 audio tag for sound effects, which are suppressed on the iPad because they are too slow there.

 How to play
 --------------------------------------